Sheinxy/Advent-Of-Code/2023/Day_14/README.md

 ["O.O.O", "..O.", "."]
 ```

 Now, for each chunk of my row, I simply sort to group every rock on one side and every . on the other!
-(Note that I reverse the chunks because '.' and before 'O')

 ```
 ["OOO..", "O...", "."]